xiph/flac/man/flac.md

 	select the best compression.
 (Stereo only, ignored otherwise.)

 **-M**, **\--adaptive-mid-side**
-:	Like -m, but adaptive choice (faster, slightly weaker compression).
+:	Like -m, but choose with a heuristic (faster, slightly weaker
+	compression).

 **-r** \[\#,\]\#, **\--rice-partition-order**=\[\#,\]\#
 :	Set the \[min,\]max residual partition order (0..15).
 For subset